-- Ensure compliance with employment and safety laws; and
+- Ensure compliance with employment and safety laws.

 - Handle the administration of payroll, benefits, and taxes.

-In addition, HR managers often have responsibility for property maintenance, employee training and professional development, performance evaluation, company social and morale-boosting events, and wellness programs.
-In short, HR helps shape organizational culture.
+In addition, HR managers often have the responsibility of performance evaluations, company social and morale-boosting events, and wellness programs.
+In short, HR helps shape overall organizational culture.